notofonts/noto-docs/src/descriptions/NotoSansSoraSompeng.md

-Noto Sans Sora Sompeng is a sanserif design for texts in the Sora Sompeng script.
+Noto Sans Sora Sompeng is a sans serif design for texts in the Sora Sompeng script.
 It has multiple weights, contains 42 glyphs, and supports 41 characters.